 Set in a shophouse, Estheclinic’s new premises is decorated in a subtle black-and-white palette, with spacious rooms.
-My friendly therapist Nicky calmly explains each treatment and knowledgeably answers my many questions.
+My friendly therapist calmly explains each treatment and knowledgeably answers my many questions.

 The IPL facial uses an intense flashing light directed at specific areas of the face and neck.
 At first, the light is intense, but it’s pain-free and I grow accustomed to the sensation.
-The radio frequency treatment is soothing and relaxing; Nicky massages what feels like a couple of warm balls over my face for around 40 minutes.
+The radio frequency treatment is soothing and relaxing; my therapist massages what feels like a couple of warm balls over my face for around 40 minutes.
 It’s great for wrinkles and fine lines – even scars.
 Halfway through, she shows me the difference between one side of my face and the other, and the results show a plumper and smoother surface.

 Photomodulation uses a spectrum of bright LED light delivered through panels positioned over the face.
 The treatment is gentle and pain-free; I walk out with only a hint of red flush, which subsides overnight.

 Though you might have some slight redness, there’s almost no downtime, with visible results the next day, after just one session.
 I’ve seen tighter pores, a more even and brighter skin tone, firmer skin and a smoother appearance.
 Follow up sessions for each treatment are recommended to maintain the results.